 - I feel ___ when you ___ because ___ .
 So, what I would like is ___.

 - Think about a time when you had a conflict with a family member or a friend.
 What happened?
 How was the conflict solved?
-Create a comic strip or illustration to show how the problem was solved.
+Create a comic strip or illustration to show the problem-solving process.
 Share with a friend.

-- Classic fairy tales can also be used to encourage students to think about conflict(s) that appear in the story and how to bring it to resolution in a better way.
+- Use classic fairy tales to encourage students to think about conflict(s) that appear in the story and how to bring it to resolution in a better way.
 Students might also compare actions they have taken that might be similar to those of characters in a fairy tale.
 Then, they can discuss better ways to resolve such situations if they happen again in the future.

 6. Engage with an SEL app.